Open Source ROS 2 Space Infrastructure

 at the extremes

 In low Earth orbit the station cycles between +120°C in sunlight and -160°C in shadow every 90 minutes.
-The TCS simulation uses RK4 integration over a graph of configurable thermal nodes and links to model that dynamic accurately.
-Cooling loops trigger when node temperatures exceed configured thresholds.
+The TCS simulation uses RK4 integration over a graph of configurable thermal nodes and links to model this behaviour accurately.
+Cooling loops trigger when node temperatures exceed the configured thresholds.

 Nodes represent equipment with temperature, heat capacity, and internal power dissipation.
 Links define conduction between adjacent nodes.
-The whole system is configured from YAML — you can model any thermal topology without changing code.
+The whole system is configured from YAML, so you can model any thermal topology without changing the code.

-FDIR events publish to /diagnostics when overheating or loop failures are detected, which lets a ground control GUI or a monitoring node respond in real time.
+FDIR events publish to /diagnostics when overheating or loop failures are detected.
+This lets a ground control GUI or a monitoring node respond in real time.

 +85°C